 But if you’re also like me, you get…um…frustrated with having to cook a huge portion of pork shoulder for each recipe.
 That’s why I created a basic, super customizable pulled pork recipe that works with endless cuisines and flavors.
 I can pull out a pound or so at a time and toss together easy weeknight meals in just a fraction of the time the more in-depth parent versions take.

-So.
-Yesterday I shared my basic recipe for braised pulled pork.
-I started braising a basic, customizable pulled pork and stashing it into the freezer in one-pound portions about a year ago.
-Because the spice rub works with a variety of cuisines, I can pull out a pound or so at a time and toss together easy weeknight meals in just a fraction of the time.
-I’ve adapted a few recipes from their more time-consuming parent versions into fast, 45-minute or less versions and I’ll be sharing them with you over the next few weeks or months – basically, whenever I feel like it.
+I’ve adapted a handful of my favorite pulled pork recipes into quick and easy 45-minute or less versions and I’ll be sharing them with you over the next few weeks or months – basically, whenever I feel like it.
 As promised, today I’m going to share my adaptation for weeknight pulled pork ragu.

 Pulled pork ragu is one of those deliciously comforting, slow-cooked hearty meals that warms you up from the inside out.
 It makes all the dreary wearies go away.
 The only drawback?
 It takes for-like-ever to cook.
 At least 4 hours.
-With pre-cooked pork butt or shoulder, though, it’s ready in just about 45 minutes, making it perfectly doable when you need a bit of savory comfort on a weeknight.
+But by using leftover pulled pork, it’s ready in under 45 minutes, making it perfectly doable when you need a bit of savory comfort on a weeknight.

-Make it Gluten-Free: serve over polenta or gluten-free pasta
+Make it Gluten-Free: serve as-is over polenta or gluten-free pasta

-Make it Paleo: serve over zucchini noodles or spaghetti squash
+Make it Paleo: swap out butter for ghee or avocado oil; serve over zucchini noodles or spaghetti squash

-- 2 tbsp butter, bacon fat, or fat of your choice
+- 2 tbsp butter, ghee, or avocado oil

 - 1 yellow onion, diced